dukelec/cdstep/Readme.md

 If the command is still not received after another second, the APP firmware will be executed.
 Bootloader and APP share the beginning of the csa configuration, which contains the baud rate set by the user.

-If you don't know the current ID number of MDRV, you can send an info command to the broadcast address 0xff to search for it.
+If you don't know the current ID number of CDSTEP, you can send an info command to the broadcast address 0xff to search for it.

 The current MCU Flash is 128K in total, each page size is 2K, the first 24K stores the Bootloader, the last 2K stores the csa parameter table, and the rest are APP.